The Mergers & Acquisitions Review: France

 Rules governing collective redundancies for economic reasons

-These amendments further progressed the simplification of the redundancy rules that had been initiated under Law No. 2016-1088, which entered into force on 8 August 2016 (the El Khomri Law).
-The El Khomri Law introduced two main changes to the redundancy rules: the codification of two grounds of dismissal previously only recognised by case law (restructuring aimed at safeguarding a company's competitiveness and the closure of a company); and the addition of economic indicators defining the concept of economic difficulties.
+These amendments further progressed the simplification of the redundancy rules that had been initiated under the El Khomri Law of 8 August 2016, which introduced two main changes to the redundancy rules: the codification of two grounds of dismissal previously only recognised by case law (restructuring aimed at safeguarding a company's competitiveness and the closure of a company); and the addition of economic indicators defining the concept of economic difficulties.

 Since the El Khomri Law was enacted, economic difficulties have been mainly assessed on the basis of a significant decrease in the number of orders from or the turnover of a company, assessed by reference to a number of quarters and the number of employees within a company (e.g., in companies with less than 11 employees, a decrease of the turnover during one quarter is considered as a sufficient ground for an economic redundancy).
 These indicators do not constitute an exhaustive list, and any other element justifying the existence of economic difficulties can be used to justify economic difficulties.
 Therefore, despite these modifications, French case law will continue to be of key relevance when establishing whether a company is facing economic difficulties.

 The Macron labour law reform has also provided security and visibility with regard to potential disputes arising following a dismissal by introducing a judge-binding scale of damages – the Macron scale – granted for unfair dismissals (employees with less than one year of seniority within a company can be awarded up to one month's salary, while employees with 30 years' seniority and above can be awarded up to 20 months' salary).
 However, since its enactment, the Macron scale has met with resistance from the labour courts, as some judges consider that the capping of damages would interfere with the right to adequate compensation granted by the Termination of Employment Convention (No. 158) of the International Labour Organization and the European Social Charter.
-In this context, a recent opinion of the French Supreme Court has stated that the Macron scale is in conformity with applicable law and conventions.21 However, an opinion of the Supreme Court does not have the legal value of a final ruling or precedent, nor does it bind other courts.
+In this context, an opinion of the French Supreme Court dated 17 July 2019 has stated that the Macron scale is in conformity with applicable law and conventions.15 However, an opinion of the Supreme Court does not have the legal value of a final ruling or precedent, nor does it bind other courts.
+As of mid-2021, despite the Supreme Court's opinion, more than 30 labour courts and courts of appeal, including the Paris court of appeal, had rendered decisions ruling out the application of the Macron scale.
 A future ruling of the French Supreme Court on this issue is therefore awaited.